-Today, the shop and café is thriving.
+The shop and café are thriving.
 We are proud of all we have achieved but this couldn't have been done without our lovely staff and our many, many volunteers.
 The title of 'Best Rural Shop in Britain' is a testament to the many who have worked tirelessly to make our shop such a brilliant place to be.

 This video is courtesy of ITV News.

 Run by the community, for the community, the paid staff are supported by over 40 volunteers, aged 14 to 80+, who help in a variety of ways.
 Being a volunteer is a great way to meet others and it is fun.
 We have volunteers from neighbouring villages as well as from Hampstead Norreys - all are welcome.